-- 1. Through participation in the District online credit recovery program offered at the student's home school. - 2.
-Through participation in a summer program. - 3.
-Through re-taking the required class. - 4.
-Through participation in the District's Recovery Academy
+- 1. Through participation in a summer program. - 2.
+Through re-taking the required class. - 3.
+Through participation in the District's Recovery Academy.

 Students will work with the Guidance Office and the Building Administration to determine the most appropriate option for them to acquire the requisite classes and credits.